2a4 Math Website

 Important thing to note:

-• A linear diophantine equation generally takes the form of ax+by=c
+- A linear diophantine equation generally takes the form of

 *Below is the proof for the Euclid’s Algorithm, you may ignore this and continue reading from ##.

-To make things easier for us to see, we assume a,b > 0 with a>b .
+To make things easier for us to see, we assume with .

-Therefore, we are safe to say that a=q_0b+r_0 , where 0 leq r_0 < b .
-Then, find a number u which divides both a and b , so that a = su and b = tu , with s,t be real constants).
-Then, u also divides r since
+Therefore, we are safe to say that , where .
+Then, find a number which divides both and , so that and , with be real constants).
+Then, also divides since

-Similarly, find a number v which divides b and r (so that b=s'v and r=t'v ).
-Then v divides a since
+Similarly, find a number which divides and (so that and ).
+Then divides since

-Therefore, every common divisor of a and b is a common divisor of b and r .
+Therefore, every common divisor of and is a common divisor of and .
 Proceeding recursively, we obtain:

 .